MFStapert/the_bin/node/svelte-testing/README.md

-Experiment to see how one would implement unit testing, component testing and e2e testing in svelte
+Experiment to see how one would implement unit testing, component testing and e2e testing in svelte.